CamaraLab/RayleighSelection/README.md

 install_github("CamaraLab/RayleighSelection")
 ```

-*Note for Windows users*: There is currently an error with installing this package on Windows (see [Issue #15](https://github.com/CamaraLab/RayleighSelection/issues/15))
+*Note for Windows users*: This package uses the mclapply function for parallelization, which is not supported for Windows.
+You can either run with ```num_cores = 1``` or use our Docker image.

 Please use our Docker image [camaralab/rayleigh-selection](https://hub.docker.com/r/camaralab/rayleigh-selection) to run an RStudio server (v3.4 or v3.6) with RayleighSelection already installed: